pierrebernatchez/latexhelper/doc/privatepypi.rst

 We are using the 'supervisor' package to manage the startup/shutdown of our servers.
 The above generates a configuration file which is pretty close to what we want called "supervisor-devpi.conf".
-But we created one called "/etc/supervisor/conf.d/ubuntu_devpi_server.conf" that suits our system configuration a bit better.
-These are its
+We created one called "ubuntu_devpi_server.conf" that suits our system configuration a bit better and we copied it to "/etc/supervisor/conf.d/" where the supervisor daemon can find it.
-contents:
+These are its contents:

 .. code-block:: bash

    ;;; privat package index server [program:ubuntu_devpi_server]
    directory=/home/ubuntu
    user = ubuntu
-   command=/home/ubuntu/devpi_venv/bin/devpi-server
+   command=/home/ubuntu/devpi_venv/bin/devpi-server --host=0.0.0.0 --port=3141
    autostart = false
    exitcodes=0
    autorestart=unexpected